lk101101/Names/README.md

 For all of the annual datasets (ranging all the way to 1880), download 'National data' on the SSA site:  https://www.ssa.gov/oact/babynames/limits.html

 ## Choice r: return a random word
 "Specify a gender (m/f) and/or number of names to generate (>1) and/or whether to include a random surname (s).
-Leave blank for a single random name"
+Leave blank for a single random name"\
-Note: inputs must be in order gender, number, surname even if not all parameters are included.
-More examples in code./
+Note: inputs must be in the order |gender, number, surname| even if not all parameters are included.
+See more examples in code.\

 Input: f\
 Output: 2010: F Emma